Reviewing American Clean Resources Group (SMPR) and Its Rivals

 |2.47

-As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential upside of 33.53%.
-Given American Clean Resources Group’s peers higher possible upside, analysts plainly believe American Clean Resources Group has less favorable growth aspects than its peers.
+As a group, “Mining & quarrying of nonmetallic minerals, except fuels” companies have a potential upside of 37.19%.
+Given American Clean Resources Group’s rivals higher possible upside, analysts plainly believe American Clean Resources Group has less favorable growth aspects than its rivals.

 Summary

-American Clean Resources Group peers beat American Clean Resources Group on 6 of the 10 factors compared.
+American Clean Resources Group rivals beat American Clean Resources Group on 6 of the 10 factors compared.

 Standard Metals Processing, Inc., an exploration stage company, intends to operate as a custom processing and permitted toll milling service provider.
 It focuses on the extraction of precious and strategic minerals from mined material, such as minerals in the gold, silver, and platinum metal groups.
 The company was formerly known as Standard Gold Holdings, Inc. and changed its name to Standard Metals Processing, Inc. in December 2013.
 Standard Metals Processing, Inc. was incorporated in 1985 and is based in Gadsden, Alabama.
 Standard Metals Processing, Inc. operates as a subsidiary of Granite Peak Resources, LLC.